wxGlade/wxGlade/sphinx/tutorial.rst

  * hold the :kbd:`Ctrl` key and drag the sizer handle to the empty slot

-* **Drag & Drop in the Tree control of the main Window:**
+* **Drag & Drop in the Tree view of the main Window:**

- * hold the :kbd:`Ctrl` key and drag the sizer node / icon in the *Tree* window to the empty slot
+ * hold the :kbd:`Ctrl` key and drag the sizer node / icon in the *Tree* view to the empty slot

 If you don't hold the :kbd:`Ctrl` key, the item will not be copied, but moved.

-You may drag items between different windows, e.g. from *Design* window to *Tree* or to another running wxGlade instance.
+You may drag items between different windows, e.g. from *Design* window to the *Tree* view or to another running wxGlade instance.